The TV industry is changing rapidly. After more than a half-century of dominance, traditional TV broadcasts are fading in popularity.

 Livestream is owned by Vimeo and it is essentially the “premium” version of Vimeo.
 It is geared towards more advanced broadcasters, making it a great option for TV broadcasting.

 Livestream offers video playback API and content management API.

 Monetization options, including subscriptions and advertising support, are included with Enterprise plans as well (at $999/month and up).

 Security features include privacy settings, password protection, embed restrictions, registration portal support, and more.
 However, most tools are restricted to the $999/month and up plans.

-Looking for a video live streaming solution with a proven track record of working with TV stations?
 Try our 30-day free trial (no credit card required) to test all Dacast features.
 It’s a powerful platform with very competitive pricing per GB.